Time for finding

 “When we are trapped in seeking, nothing is enough.
 Everything we have mocks us; we see only what is missing, and all that is already here seems pale and unsatisfying.
 In Sabbath time we bless what is there for being.
 The time for seeking is over; the time for finding has begun.” — Wayne Muller

 I’ve always thought of myself as a seeker, and I think seeking after what is good, true, and beautiful is a noble thing.
 So when I read this quote, I had to give it some real thought.
-It had never occurred to me that seeking might be a different task than finding, which I had always imagined was something that “happened” when you looked hard enough, or looked in the right place.
+It had never occurred to me that seeking might be a different task than finding, which I had always imagined as something that “happened” when you looked hard enough, or in the right place.

 But the final sentence of this quote resonated with me.
 For the past year, I have been continually seeking information, scouring Medline and other databases for advice, research abstracts, case history precedents, or any other source that might help me help Jeff to get well.
 There’s nothing wrong with that, to a point, but Jeff himself has put some fairly firm boundaries on my tendency to get obsessive about it.
 I have come to see the wisdom in that.

-Likewise, for the past 28 years, I have been seeking one way or another to help Matt survive, heal, and flourish in the midst of the constellation of disabilities that go with his extremely rare (12 cases worldwide) genetic disorder.
+Likewise, for the past 28 years, I have been seeking one way or another to help Matt survive, heal, and flourish in the midst of the constellation of disabilities that go with his extremely rare genetic disorder.
 While I often feel as if we’ve met with failure after failure, perhaps part of the problem has been my inability to understand that we must do more than seek in order to find; that we must be open to discovering what we didn’t realize we were looking for.

 Several years ago, the world-renowned expert in autism, Dr. Gary Mesibov of UNC-Chapel Hill’s TEACCH program, along with his clinical team, conducted a two-day vocational assessment of Matt, evaluating his strengths and weaknesses in preparation for the transition from high school to community working and living.
 While they did prepare an impressively detailed and accurate written portrait of Matt’s significant skills and challenges, the meeting that followed the evaluation was an unexpected gift.
 After years of IEP (Individualized Education Plan) meetings at schools all over the USA, I had heard repeatedly about what Matt could NOT do, and about what we should NOT expect of his education and life opportunities.
 I expected a similar summary from the TEACCH staff.